BMW 330e review

 There is also an automatic setting, which works with the sat-nav guidance to choose the most appropriate points on your route to deploy the electricity.
 You can manually activate full electric mode up to 87mph and cruise there until the remaining range runs out.

-As good as the range sounds, it’s worth remembering that newer rivals such as the Mercedes C-Class plug-in manages significantly more than 40 miles on a single charge.
-Not only does that mean you burn less petrol, it also puts it in a lower BIK company car tax bracket.
+As good as the range sounds, it’s worth remembering that newer rivals such as the Mercedes C-Class plug-in manages more than 63 miles on a single charge.

-The official fuel economy for the 330e is a claimed 148mpg in the WLTP real-world test, with CO2 emissions from 31g/km.
+The official fuel economy for the 330e is a claimed a maximum of 353.1mpg in the WLTP real-world test, with CO2 emissions of just 25/km.
 You’ll need to be using the electric power a lot and mostly doing short journeys to get close to those figures, however.

-You’ll also need to plug the hybrid part into the mains as many times as possible in between journeys – a 0-80% charge from a wallbox will take around two and a half hours.
+You’ll also need to plug the hybrid part into the mains as many times as possible in between journeys – happily BMW now include an 11kW on-board charger to speed this up.

 Is this still the best mid-sized company-focused plug-in hybrid you can buy?
-Our verdict on the BMW 330e can be found on the next, where you can see whether we recommend the 3 Series PHEV over its younger rivals.
+Our verdict on the BMW 330e can be found on the next page, where you can see whether we recommend the 3 Series PHEV over its younger rivals.